ietf-wg-cellar/matroska-specification/cellar-codec/codec_specs.md

 Codec Name: Microsoft Video Codec Manager (VCM)

+Description: Video frames originating from Video For Windows, using the Microsoft Video Codec Manager codecs.
+This is a codec designed to be transmuxed back and forth from AVI sources.

-Description: The `CodecPrivate` contains the VCM structure BITMAPINFOHEADER including the extra private bytes, as defined in [@!BITMAPINFOHEADER].
+Initialization: The `CodecPrivate` contains the VCM structure BITMAPINFOHEADER including the extra private bytes, as defined in [@!BITMAPINFOHEADER].
 The data are stored in little-endian format (like on IA32 machines).
 Where is the Huffman table stored in HuffYUV, not AVISTREAMINFO ???
 And the FourCC, not in AVISTREAMINFO.fccHandler ???

-Initialization: `CodecPrivate` contains the VCM structure BITMAPINFOHEADER including the extra private bytes, as defined by Microsoft in [@!BITMAPINFOHEADER].

 ### V_QUICKTIME